seantanyurong/personal-website-2.0/content/goals/dog-shelter.md

 ---
-title: 'Goal: Start a Dog Village'
+title: 'Project: Start a Dog Village'
 description: 'In the future'
 ---